STFleming/EmSys_GPIO_and_Abstraction_Costs/README.md

 ![](imgs/digi_write_dual.png)

-We can see now that we now have two waves but the maximum frequency is significantly reduced, giving us an maximum freuquency of 1.85 MHz.
-This is becasue each signal is essentially held HIGH now for two function call overheads.
+We can see now that we now have two waves, but with a significant reduction on the maximum frequency, from 3MHz to 1.85MHz.
+This reduction is explainable each signal is essentially held HIGH now for the time it takes to execute a ``digitalWrite()`` function twice.

 ![](imgs/two_digi_writes_high.png)

 We measured earlier that each function call overhead is 125ns, and we can see here that the pulse is high for ~250ns = 125ns + 125ns.

-Using our measurements for the function call and loop overheads we can estimate what the maximum frequency for some code generating 4 square waves will be.
+Using our measurements, we can estimate the maximum frequency for some code generating 4 square waves.

 ```C
 void setup() {